UWPCE-PythonCert/IntroToPython-2014/_sources/session10.txt

     In Python, functions are first-class objects.

-    This means that you can bind names to them, pass them around, etc, just like other objects.
+    This means that you can bind names to them, pass them around, etc., just like other objects.

     Because of this fact, you can write functions that take functions as